DjangoGirls/tutorial/python_introduction/README.md

     >>> lottery = [3, 42, 12, 19, 30, 59]

 All right, we have a list!
 What can we do with it?
-Let's see how many lottery numbers there is in a list.
+Let's see how many lottery numbers there are in a list.
 Do you have an idea which method you should use for that?
 You know this already!

     >>> len(lottery)
     6